Roman4412/simulation/README.md

 ### Creatures
 - The objects of the natural world include predators and herbivores.
 Their goal is to search for food and find the shortest path to it, bypassing obstacles.
-- The logic of the creatures' movement is based on the A* algorithm.
+- The logic of the creatures movement is based on the A* algorithm.
 - When the population of herbivores is reduced to a certain limit, new individuals are generated.

 ### Static Objects